You are here

 The most common symptom of scabies is itchiness.
 The itchiness is often worst at night and after a warm shower.
 Symptoms are caused by an allergic reaction to the parasite.

 Tests and Diagnosis

-Scabies treatment is often based on symptoms such as itchiness and a typical rash.
-The mites can also be seen under a microscope from skin scrapings.
+Scabies treatment is often based on symptoms, such as itchiness and a typical rash.
+The parasites can also be seen under a microscope from skin scrapings.
 Contact a health care provider if a new rash is seen 7 to 10 days after the first treatment, or if there are signs of a skin infection.

-Because scabies is passed through close person-to-person contact, all people in close contact are often treated at the same time.
-All clothes and bed sheets need to be washed with hot water (50 degrees celsius) or dry-cleaned.
-Anything that cannot be washed in hot water or dry-cleaned should be put in a sealed airtight plastic bag for one week to kill the lice.
+Because scabies is passed through close person-to-person contact, people in close contact are often treated at the same time.
+All clothes and bed sheets need to be washed with hot water (50 degrees Celsius) or dry-cleaned.
+Anything that cannot be washed in hot water or dry-cleaned should be put in a sealed airtight plastic bag for one week.
 Mattresses should be vacuumed.

 Download and print this page (below).